tramyynt/tramyynt/README.md

 - 👋 Hi there, I’m My Nguyen
 - 🌱 I’m a Master student in Computer Science at University of Applied Science and Arts Dortmund, Germany.
-- 💞️ My main interests include Exploratory Data Analysis, Data Mining, Data Visualization, supporting the better understanding and insight discovery of data.
+- 💞️ My main interests include Exploratory Data Analysis, Machine Learning, Data Visualization, supporting the better understanding and insight discovery of data.
 - 📫 How to reach me: https://www.linkedin.com/in/my-nguyen-746994135/

 <!---